mms112/ExpandWorldPrefabs/README.md

   - parameter: Custom value used as the parameter for the `poke` type.
   - evaluate: If false, math expressions are not calculated in the parameter.
 Default is true.
     - For example if some text has math symbols, it might cause weird results.
-    - Note: Math expression are considered legacy, use [functions](Functions) instead.
+    - Math expression are considered legacy, use [functions](Functions) instead.
   - delay: Delay in seconds for poking.
   - limit: Maximum amount of poked objects.
 If not set, all matching objects are poked.
   - minDistance: Minimum distance from the poker.